 - Villa Vizcaya - Miami-Dade County.
 Large estate of businessman James Deering.
 The large Neo-Renaissance style house is surrounded by large Italian Renaissance styled gardens and represents an ambitious replica of Italian cultural landscape in Florida.

 - Villa Zorayda (Zorayda Castle) – St. Johns County.
 Private home of Boston millionaire Franklin W. Smith, built in 1883 to resemble the Alhambra Palace in Granada, Spain.
 One of the first buildings in the world built of poured concrete and also one of the first Spanish Neo-Renaissance buildings.
 Beautiful interiors.
 Also the first example of fantasy architecture, characteristic for Florida.

 - Fontainebleau Miami Beach – Miami-Dade County.
 Enormous hotel building, built in 1954, designed by Morris Lapidus.
 It is significant monument in post-war history of American architecture, it represents an early example of Miami Modernist Architecture style.

 - Ponce de León Hotel and Hotel Alcazar (Lightner Museum) – St. Johns County.
-Posh hotel buildings, constructed in Spanish Renaissance Revival style in 1887.
+Posh hotel buildings, constructed in Spanish Neo-Renaissance style in 1887.
 Both buildings represent some of the earliest examples of poured concrete buildings in the world.
 Hotle Alzacar had the largest indoor swimming pool in the world.